 This may all sound like a lot of work, but done properly, this can help you increase plot utilisation without reducing quality.

 - Do you currently monitor plot utilisation and are you able to identify where your problem sites are?

 - When was the last time you reviewed cross-site resourcing to ensure your activity is balanced?

-- Do your build plans provide the flexibility to enable your teams to respond to issues that could have an impact on plot utilisation such as material availability or bad weather?
+- Do your build plans provide the flexibility to enable your teams to respond to issues that could have an impact on plot utilisation, such as material availability or bad weather?

-Poor plot utilisation can dramatically increase your time to build and increase reducing both profits and cashflow.
+Poor plot utilisation can dramatically increase your time to build and increase reducing both profits and cash flow.

-By taking action to reduce these issues and improve plot utilisation you can make your sites run smoother to reduce issues and speed up your time to build.
+Through our work in the industry, we’ve identified five primary causes for this poor utilisation that are happening on your sites right now.
+By taking action to reduce these issues and improve plot utilisation, you can make your sites run smoother to reduce issues and speed up your time to build.